Contact UsInvestorsCareersMediaScienceContact Us

 Results from clinical trials are submitted to regulatory agencies to obtain a licence prior to it being made available to patients.
 The European Medical Agency (EMA) is responsible for regulatory approval of new drugs within the European union (EU), whilst the Medicines and Healthcare products Regulatory Agency (MHRA) is responsible within Great Britain.
 After a drug has been approved by the EMA or MHRA, health assessment bodies like the National Institute for Health and Care Excellence (NICE) and the Scottish Medicines Consortium (SMC) assess whether the treatment can be made available for routine use on the NHS.

-Also known as "post marketing studies", ongoing monitoring is required after regulatory approval and is critical to informing the ongoing use of the therapy.
+Also known as "post-marketing studies", ongoing monitoring is required after regulatory approval and is critical to informing the ongoing use of the therapy.
 Through such trials, researchers collect additional information about longer-term risks, benefits, and optimal use.
-These trials often involve thousands of participants and may continue for the lifetime of the drug.
+These trials often involve thousands of participants and may continue for the lifetime of the medicine.

-During 2021 within the UK, 27 Pfizer clinical trial protocols were in place, across 71 clinical trial sites with 234 enrolled patients.5
+During 2023, 31 Pfizer clinical trial protocols were active, across 51 clinical trial sites.4

 The National Institute for Health Research (NIHR) provides a comprehensive list of clinical research studies running in the UK.